JadBghiel/ls/README.txt

 - implement the -R recursive display subdirectories
 - implement the -l use a long display format
 - in the a_flag.c eventually have the 50 be remplaced by somethign else like the actual number en entries
-- some other place needs the thing above i dont remember where
+- some other place needs the thing above i dont remember where, ENTRIES_COUNT

 DONE:
 - implement the my_ls_basic (without any flags)